gburton20/04-react-redux-exercise-main/directions.md

 1. In your `src` directory, open the `App.jsx` file.

-2. Extend the `handleNameSubmit` function to dispatch the `NEXT_QUESTION` action.

-3. Use `useSelector` to access the `currentQuestion` state.
+3. Use `useSelector` to access the `isCorrect` state.

-4. Add a `return` statement to display the current question and an input field if `userName` is set.

 5. Define a `handleSubmit` function to handle the submission of an answer.
 This function should dispatch the `SUBMIT_ANSWER` action with the user's input as the payload.

-6. Update the JSX to include a form for submitting the answer.
+6. Update the JSX to include a form for submitting the answer, managing the state of the current answer as it's typed in.

+7. Add a paragraph to display whether the answer was correct.

 ```javascript
 import { useDispatch, useSelector } from 'react-redux';